sharmarkei/01-mobile-first-1/README.md

   - Clone the repo from the link your partner Slacked you into your working directory.
   - Type `git checkout <driverName-navigatorName>` to check out the remote branch.
 NOTE: do not use -b flag.
-  - That should automatically switch proper branch, otherwise type `git checkout <driverName-navigatorName`
+  - That should automatically switch to proper branch, otherwise type `git checkout <driverName-navigatorName`
   - Open the code in your editor and resume editing the code.
   - Add, commit, push as you have done before.